 If you don't want to activate those options now, you can leave unchecked, and continue the assistant.

-You can do exactly the same steps by using the vSphere Windows Client, as configuration of VMware vSphere (HA) cluster is still the base element of VMware, and the new vSphere Web Client only brings new functions like vSphere Enhanced vMotion or deployment and management of vSphere Replication.
+You can do exactly the same steps by using the vSphere Windows Client, as a configuration of VMware vSphere (HA) cluster is still the base element of VMware, and the new vSphere Web Client only brings new functions like vSphere Enhanced vMotion or deployment and management of vSphere Replication.

-So we have Datacenter, we have cluster.
+So we have Datacenter, we have a cluster.
 Now we need to add our ESXi hosts to our cluster.
 To do so, just follow those steps, right-click (I like right clicking) the HA cluster we just created > Add Host

 As you can see, my host's FQDN (fully qualified domain name) is esxi5-01.vladan-fr.local